-Tony is Chief Executive and retains an active consultancy role across a range of Lansons clients.
-His work is split between building reputations for organisations growing rapidly in the market and protecting the reputations of those with a leading position to maintain.
+In January 2022 Tony moved from Chief Executive to Chair and retains an active consultancy role across a range of Lansons clients.
+He works across all sectors of the economy and splits his time between building reputations for organisations growing rapidly in the market and protecting the reputations of those with a leading position to maintain.
 His specialisms include launches, M&A, IPOs and crisis and issues management.
 He also advises Prime Ministers, Chairs and CEOs on personal reputation.

 His first book Reputation Management : The Future of Corporate Communications and Public Relations was commissioned by the UK’s PRCA (Public Relations & Communications Association) and the global ICCO (International Communications Consultancy Organisation) and published by Emerald Publishing in December 2018.

-Tony has received three awards from the PRCA celebrating ‘lifetime achievement’ and contribution to the UK PR industry, in 2004, 2016 and 2019.
+Tony is one of only nine people inducted into the PR Week UK Hall of Fame and has received three awards from the PRCA celebrating ‘lifetime achievement’ and contribution to the UK PR industry, in 2004, 2016 and 2019.
 He is regularly cited as one of the 500 most influential PR people in the UK and one of the 300 most influential PR people in the world, by PR Week.

 Tony has an active non-executive career outside Lansons.
-He is Non-Executive Chairman of Great British Racing, horse racing’s official marketing and promotional body, working with all of the sport’s stakeholders.
+He is Non-Executive Chair of Great British Racing, horseracing’s official marketing and promotional body, working with all of the sport’s stakeholders.
 He also Chairs British Champions Series, the owner of Britain’s richest raceday.
-He has been Non-Executive Chairman of unbiased.co.uk, the UK’s leading site for finding financial, mortgage and legal advisers, since 2011.
+He is Non-Executive Chair of Opinium Research, a business he founded in 2007 and has been a Non-executive Director of unbiased.co.uk, the UK’s leading site for finding financial, mortgage and legal advisers, since 2011.

 One way or another we’ve all made it to the end of 2020 and it’s time to say thank you.
 For those of us that work in the professional and financial services sector, like Lansons, we should be thankful for being lucky enough to have had – at least in terms of earnings – a relatively OK year.
 We’ve learnt that we owe this to many other people.